-At the bottom of Victoria lies the Bay of Port Phillip.
-This is seperated from Bass Strait by the Mornington Peninsular to the southeast and Bass Strait to the southwest.
+Port Phillip Bay is situated at the bottom of the state of Victoria.
+This is separated from Bass Strait by the Mornington Peninsular to the southeast and Bass Strait to the southwest.

 Once inside, Port Phillip Bay is an incredible place to explore.
 With 1,950 square kilometres there is always something new to discover.